Bloodbat/SanguineMonsters/README.md

 - ### Fortuna

-  Dual polyphonic signal destination randomizer: like Bernoulli gates; but for signals.
+  Dual polyphonic signal destination randomizer: like Bernoulli gates; but for signals, with integrated crossfader.

 - ### Gegenees